freakyfelt/secrets-js/README.md

 const awsPrevious = await secretsFetcher.fetch(arn, { VersionStage: "AWSPREVIOUS" });
 // same as not specifying the version stage const awsCurrent = await secretsFetcher.fetch(arn, { VersionStage: "AWSCURRENT" });
+// fetch a pinned version of a secret using its VersionId const pinnedVersion = await secretsFetcher.fetch(arn, { VersionId: versionId });
 ```

+### Working with version stages

+SecretValue includes some helper methods work with VersionStages:

+- `SecretValue#isAWSCurrent()`: Returns true if the secret is the current version.
+- `SecretValue#isAWSPrevious()`: Returns true if the secret is the previous version.
+- `SecretValue#isAWSPending()`: Returns true if the secret is pending rotation.
+- `SecretValue#hasVersionStage(stage)`: Returns true if the secret has the specified version stage.

 [aws:getsecretvalue]: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html